Why The Star Trek The Next Generation Movies Ignored Two Major DS9 Plot Points

 "Star Trek" fans really had it all in the mid-1990s.
 The "Star Trek: The Next Generation" movies carried on the adventures of the Enterprise at the cinemas, while "Star Trek: Deep Space Nine" and "Star Trek: Voyager" told new stories of Starfleet on the television each week.
 It was truly an amazing time to be a "Star Trek" fan, although occasionally it could feel like "The Next Generation" got preferential treatment above the other two series.
 That was especially true when it came to how the events of "Deep Space Nine" were depicted (or really, weren't depicted) in the "Next Generation" movies.

-You see, the events of "Star Trek: Insurrection" take place during the Dominion War, which is the main arc of the final few seasons of "Star Trek: Deep Space Nine."
-Lieutenant Commander Worf (Michael Dorn) went from serving on the Enterprise to the space station Deep Space Nine when "The Next Generation" went off the air, but he took leave from DS9 to help the Enterprise by piloting the Defiant in "Star Trek: Insurrection."
+You see, the events of "Star Trek: First Contact" and "Star Trek: Insurrection" take place right before and during the Dominion War, which is the main arc of the final few seasons of "Star Trek: Deep Space Nine."
+Lieutenant Commander Worf (Michael Dorn) went from serving on the Enterprise to the space station Deep Space Nine when "The Next Generation" went off the air, but he did return to the fold in both films, even captaining the Defiant during a battle with the Borg in "First Contact."
 As cool as it was to see the Defiant, the cool new ship from "Deep Space Nine," in action on the big screen, it was frustrating that nothing about Worf's time on the space station was discussed, including his marriage and the tragic death of his wife, Jadzia Dax (Terry Farrell).
 So what gives?

 Why Insurrection ignored major Deep Space Nine subplots